Carl Peter Thunberg: Early life

 Thunberg was born and grew up in Jönköping, Sweden.
 At the age of 18, he entered Uppsala University where he was taught by Carl Linnaeus, regarded as the "father of modern taxonomy".
 Thunberg graduated in 1767 after 6 years of studying.
 To deepen his knowledge in botany, medicine and natural history, he was encouraged by Linnaeus in 1770 to travel to Paris and Amsterdam.
 In Amsterdam and Leiden Thunberg met the Dutch botanist and physician Johannes Burman and his son Nicolaas Burman, who himself had been a disciple of Linnaeus.

 Having heard of Thunberg's inquisitive mind, his skills in botany and medicine and Linnaeus' high esteem of his Swedish pupil, Johannes Burman and Laurens Theodorus Gronovius, a councillor of Leiden, convinced Thunberg to travel to either the West or the East Indies to collect plant and animal specimens for the botanic garden at Leiden, which was lacking exotic exhibits.
 Thunberg was eager to travel to the Cape of Good Hope and apply his knowledge.

-With the help of Burman and Gronovius, Thunberg entered the Dutch East India Company (Vereenigde Oostindische Compagnie, V.O.C.) as a surgeon on board the Schoonzicht.
+With the help of Burman and Gronovius, Thunberg entered the Dutch East India Company (in Dutch, Vereenigde Oostindische Compagnie, or V.O.C.) as a surgeon on board the Schoonzicht.
 As the East Indies were under Dutch control, the only way to enter the colonies was via the V.O.C.
 Hence, Thunberg embarked in December 1771.
 In March 1772, he reached Cape Town in now South Africa.